heavymetalduck/Unnamed-discord-bot/Future_Features.md

 10.[Randomly changing presence]

 11.[Randomly changing role colors]

+12.[Mini games to put the currency system to use]

 [If I think of any features to implement in the future I will add them here.]